barnrang/CS344-Parallel/README.md

 # My solution for CS344 class
 All problems were run on GCP, cuda 9.2.
-Some problem (1,2) couldn't pass the test without error-exemption even the output image look completely correct which might be the problem of the code itself or the GCP environment (originally this HW aimed for cuda5.0).
+The solutions are in the folder `Problem Sets/Problem Set <number>/student_func.cu`.

 cs344
 =====